idecentralize-finance/decentralized-alien-manual/protocol/support/metamask.md

   device.
 ---

-# Metamask Guide for Decentralized Aliens
+# Everything An Alien Needs To Know About Metamask

 ![](../../.gitbook/assets/400px-Metamask.png)